European Canadians: Terminology

 Statistics Canada has cautioned that "the reporting of ethnicity, and subsequent interpretation of the results, has become increasingly complex due to a number of factors, and poses challenges for historical data comparisons.
 The concept of ethnicity is fluid and is probably one of the more complex concepts measured in the census."
 As well, patterns of self-reporting ethnic origins on the census vary with different population groups in Canada, with particular fluidity on self-reporting of the category "Canadian".
 Use of statistics in this subject area must be approached with these cautions in mind.
-The sum of the identified ethnic groups is greater than the total population estimate, because a person may report more than one ethnic origin in the census, therefore, it is not entirely accurate to assess the total number of European Canadians as a percentage of Canada's total population.
+The sum of the identified ethnic groups is greater than the total population estimate, because a person may report more than one ethnic origin in the census.